Lasoloz/solidjs-modal-context/README.md

 ## Opening modals

-To open a modal, first include the modal opener function, then use the modal component as it's parameter:
+To open a modal, first include the modal opener function, then use the modal component as its parameter:

 ```jsx
 import { useModalOpener } from "solidjs-modal-context";